sebastian-zieba/PACMAN/joss/paper.md

 HST will stay the most powerful space based tool for the characterization of exoplanets until the first data of the recently launched James Webb Space Telescope (JWST) reaches the machines of the observers.
 Even after then, HST is expected to produce even more impactful science results due to its exquisite data.

-(Maybe discuss advantage of space based data? no systematics because no atmosphere, no atmosphere so no absorption in uv and water bands and no strong IR background)

 Here we present `PACMAN`, an end-to-end pipeline developed to reduce and analyze HST/WFC3 data.
 The foundation of the pipeline has been already used in numerous publications [e.g.,; @Kreidberg2014a; @Kreidberg2018] and these papers have already accumulated hundreds of citations.